|

 area who know little about the desitnation city)

-still benefit from this approach.
-Some Buyers still
+especially, still benefit from this approach.
+Some

-open houses.
+or touring open houses.
+However,

-2010 there are so many ways for anyone and everyone
+in 2013 there are so many ways for anyone and everyone

 to obtain volumes of information about homes for